 Notice the spike in traffic for both the overall market and the selected website in the month of January.
 This signifies a seasonal trend in the niche — you can expect more traffic in the winter months.

-Scroll down to see a visualization of the market’s traffic by source - Search, Social, Paid, Direct, and Referral.
+Scroll down to see a visualization of the market’s traffic by source — direct, referral, organic search, paid search, organic social, paid social, email, and display advertising.
 This tells you what paths people normally take to eventually get to those websites.

-This data will help paint the picture of who the target audience is in this niche.
+In the Audience tab, you’ll find data that will help paint the picture of who the target audience is in this niche.

 Export from All Domains report

-In the third tab of this tool, you can review all of the sites in the market in a sortable table.
+In the All Domains tab of this tool, you can review all of the sites in the market in a sortable table.
 From here you can see the top 500 rows of sites based on each metric, and even export this data to save your research.

 If you want more than that, you can order a custom report from us.